bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/numberingsystem.md

 ### Setting the `numberingSystem` value via the locale string

-In the [Unicode locale string spec](https://www.unicode.org/reports/tr35/), the values that `numberingSystem` represents correspond to the key `nu`. `nu` is considered a locale string “extension subtag”.
+In the [Unicode locale string spec](https://www.unicode.org/reports/tr35/), the values that `numberingSystem` represents correspond to the key `nu`. `nu` is considered a locale string "extension subtag”.
 These subtags add additional data about the locale, and are added to locale identifiers by first adding the `-u` key.
 To set the `numberingSystem` value via the string argument to the [`Locale`](locale) constructor, first add the `-u` extension key.
 Next, add the `-nu` extension key to indicate that you are adding a value for `numberingSystem`.
 Finally, add the `numberingSystem` value to the string.

     let numberingSystemViaStr = new Intl.Locale("fr-Latn-FR-u-nu-mong");
     console.log(numberingSystemStr.numberingSystem); // Prints "mong"